gamingwithevets/CasioEmuX/README.md

-NOTE: This is a **modified** version of the Casio emulator developed by [LBPHacker](../../../../LBPHacker) and [user202729](../../../../user202729) which supports ClassWiz II models.
+NOTE: This is a **modified** version of the Casio emulator developed by [LBPHacker](../../../../LBPHacker) and [user202729](../../../../user202729).

-Files are modified so that they can work on windows.
+The build script has been replaced with CMake.

-This repository will get updated with new models in the `models` folder.
 Note that ROMs are **not** included (for copyright reasons), you have to obtain one from somewhere else or dump it from a real calculator or emulator. (note that models labeled with `_emu` are for ROMs dumped from official emulators)

 # CasioEmuX